Emergency School Closings

 - Kids’ Choice will start late in accordance with the emergency announcement.
 An example, for a 2 hour late start, the program will begin at 8:30 a.m. instead of 6:30 am.

 - Preschool Care will begin at its normal start time.

 In the event of an EARLY RELEASE, unless otherwise noted:

 - Afternoon Early Learning programs and classes (including community preschool, ECSE, ECFE and home visits) may be canceled.

-- Afternoon Adult Basic Education (ABE) classes are canceled.
+- Afternoon and evening Adult Basic Education (ABE) classes are canceled.

 Other than weather, what are the circumstances that the district may cancel school?

 School may be closed or delayed due to dangerous non-winter weather, unforeseeable extenuating circumstances such as a power outage, and the like.

 - The district will notify families about emergency closings or delays not related to winter weather as soon as possible.
 Families will be notified of any cancelations or delays through the outbound call system.
 Information will also be available on the district's website and social media.